EliGohar85/Qollect/README.md

 ## Changelog

 ### 1.3.2
-- Fixed Fields tagged as $key are now always reported as USED and marked as Key
+- Fixed fields tagged as $key are now always reported as USED and marked as Key
-- Added Full support for Container objects, including nested charts and their dimensions and measures
+- Added full support for Container objects, including nested charts and their dimensions and measures
-- Improved Field usage detection for charts inside containers
+- Improved field usage detection for charts inside containers

 ### 1.3.1
 - Fixed detection of field names with spaces (like [Total Sales])